ww-rm/weibo-rmdt/readme.md

 A simple example is in main.py and [main.ipynb](https://github.com/ww-rm/weibo-rmdt/blob/main/main.ipynb).

+## Known Problem

+Due to model limitations, the input data must have both original blog text and at least one comment text, otherwise may throw exceptions.

 ---

 *If you think this project is helpful to you, plz star it and let more people see it. :)*